GigabiteLabs/GBLPing/README.md

 # GBLPing

-Splendidly detailed network-layer operations, tests, and utilities for Swift apps.
+Splendidly detailed network and datalink-layer operations, tests, and utilities for Swift apps.

+####What is GBLPing?

+A Powerful, lightweight, and super fast framework that makes the often-difficult task of getting detailed network and datalink-layer information from the devices running your application.

+Benefits:

+- Fine-grained control over host reachability operations
+- Gets detailed network interface information about the local device
+- Enables retrieval of remote MAC addresses within local networks
+- Enabled capture and storage of actual packets as `Codable` Swift objects (see docs for `GBLPingResult`)
+- Fully documented in DocC

+[Note: some of this documentation is about features that are not yet exposed]

 ## Get it